snaissurllik/search-up/readme.md

 # SearchUp

-This is a project written in Python using Django Framework, Rest Framework.
+This is my educational project written in Python using Django Framework, Rest Framework.
 Main database - Postgres , Redis is used as a secondary database and cache storage.
 The project is containerized using Docker and Docker Compose.

 ## Getting Started